 The project “Wrapped Fountain”, planned for La Fontana de Jujol in Barcelona’s Plaza d'Espana, was conceived in 1979.
-The collage dates from the year 2009, but the project remains unrealised.
+The collage dates from the year 2009, but the project remains unrealized.
 Complete with labels and plans, the sketch provides an insight into both the fountain and the planned, wrapped artwork.
-Another project, also unrealised, is presented in the lithograph “Wrapped Building, Project for #1 Times Square”.
+Another project, also unrealized, is presented in the lithograph “Wrapped Building, Project for #1 Times Square”.

-Jeanne-Claude and Christo met in Paris in 1958.
-In 1995, the pair wrapped Germany’s parliament building, the Berlin Reichstag, and the project drew over 5 million visitors, making it one of the most-visited pieces of contemporary art in the world.
+In 1995, the pair wrapped Germany’s parliament building, the Berlin Reichstag.
+The project drew over five million visitors, making it one of the most-visited pieces of contemporary art in the world.

 |1953 - 1957||Studied Art in Sofia, Bulgaria and Paris, France|

 |2020||Died at home in New York City, USA|

 |1935||Born in Casablanca, Morocco|